andresacg30/it-services/docs/contracts.md

     ```

 ### **/api/process-job?jobType** `POST`:
 > This endpoint is going to process the job and return the result.
-It can have different job types which are going to be requested in the query string.
+Jobs are done by the different services.
+It can get different job types depending on the service which are going to be requested in the query string along with the service name.

 - **Headers**:
     - Content-Type: application/json